zheng0xd/JATIC-internal-docs/docs/requirements/documentation/index.md

 ## Markup language

 Write documentation in some markup language.
-We generally prefer Markdown.
+Markdown is the preferred markup language for documentation.

 ## Style

-Follow the [Markdown style guide](https://google.github.io/styleguide/docguide/style.html) from Google or the [Markdown Style Guide for about.GitLab.com](https://about.gitlab.com/handbook/markdown-guide/) from Gitlab.
+For markdown, follow the [Markdown style guide](https://google.github.io/styleguide/docguide/style.html) from Google or the [Markdown Style Guide for about.GitLab.com](https://about.gitlab.com/handbook/markdown-guide/) from Gitlab.

 ## Generation